 - The Education Division has responsibility for undergraduate clinical medical education, and for graduate affairs.
 (Headed by Dr Litsa Biggs).

-- The Resources Division has responsibility for management of the School’s Finances (Headed by Robin Uttin)
+- The Finance Division has responsibility for management of the School’s Finances (Headed by Robin Uttin)

 - The Research Office has responsibility for management of the School’s research grants and contracts (Headed by Lyndon Bridgewater)